TwitchLib/TwitchLib/README.md

 ### TwitchChatClient
 - Initiailized using channel and ConnectionCredentials
 - Events:
+  * OnIncorrectLogin - Fires when an invalid login is returned by Twitch
   * OnConnected - Fires on listening and after joined channel, returns username and channel
-  * NewChatMessage - Fires when new chat message arrives, returns ChatMessage
+  * OnMessageReceived - Fires when new chat message arrives, returns ChatMessage
-  * NewSubscriber - Fires when new subscriber is announced in chat, returns Subscriber
+  * OnSubscriber - Fires when new subscriber is announced in chat, returns Subscriber
-  * ChannelStateAssigned - Fires when connecting and channel state is received, returns ChannelState
+  * OnChannelStateChanged - Fires when channel state is changed
-  * ViewerJoined - New viewer/chatter joined the chat channel room.
+  * OnViewerJoined - New viewer/chatter joined the chat channel room.
-  * CommandReceived - Fires when command (uses custom command identifier) is received.
+  * OnCommandReceived - Fires when command (uses custom command identifier) is received.
-  * MessageSent - Fires when a chat message is sent.
+  * OnMessageSent - Fires when a chat message is sent.
-  * UserStateAssigned - Fires when a user state is received.
+  * OnUserStateChanged - Fires when a user state is received.
+  * OnModeratorJoined - Fires when a moderator joins chat (not necessarily real time)
-  * HostedStreamerWentOffline - Fires when a hosted streamer goes offline and hosting is killed
+  * OnHostLeft - Fires when a hosted channel goes offline
-- sendRaw(string message) - Sends RAW IRC message
+- SendRaw(string message) - Sends RAW IRC message
-- sendMessage(string message) - Sends formatted Twitch channel chat message
+- SendMessage(string message) - Sends formatted Twitch channel chat message
 - Handled chat message types

 ### TwitchWhisperClient
 - Initialized using ConnectionCredentials
 - Events:
+  * OnIncorrectLogin - Fires when an invalid login is returned by Twitch
   * OnConnected - Fires on listening and after joined channel, returns username
-  * NewWhisperReceived - Fires when a new whisper message is received, returns WhisperMessage
+  * OnWhisperReceived - Fires when a new whisper message is received, returns WhisperMessage
-  * CommandReceived - Fires when command (uses custom command identifier) is received.
+  * OnCommandReceived - Fires when command (uses custom command identifier) is received.
-  * WhisperSent - Fires when a whisper is sent.
+  * OnWhisperSent - Fires when a whisper is sent.
-- sendRaw(string message) - Sends RAW IRC message
+- SendRaw(string message) - Sends RAW IRC message
-- sendWhisper(string receiver, string message) - Sends formatted Twitch whisper message
+- SendWhisper(string receiver, string message) - Sends formatted Twitch whisper message

 ### TwitchAPI
-- broadcasterOnline(string channel) - Async function returns bool of whether or not streamer is streaming
+- BroadcasterOnline(string channel) - Async function returns bool of whether or not streamer is streaming
-- getTwitchChannel(string channel) - Async function returns TwitchCHannel of a specific channel
+- GetTwitchChannel(string channel) - Async function returns TwitchCHannel of a specific channel
-- userFollowsChannel(string username, string channel) - Async function returns bool if a user follows a channel
+- UserFollowsChannel(string username, string channel) - Async function returns bool if a user follows a channel
-- getChatters(string channel) - Aysync function returns list of Chatter objects detailing each chatter in a channel
+- GetChatters(string channel) - Aysync function returns list of Chatter objects detailing each chatter in a channel
-- updateStreamTitle(string status, string username, string access_token) - Async function that changes stream title
+- UpdateStreamTitle(string status, string username, string access_token) - Async function that changes stream title
-- updateStreamGame(string game, string username, string access_token) - Async function that updates a streams's game
+- UpdateStreamGame(string game, string username, string access_token) - Async function that updates a streams's game
-- updateStreamTitleAndGame(string status, string game, string username, string access_token) - Async function that updates a stream's status and game
+- UpdateStreamTitleAndGame(string status, string game, string username, string access_token) - Async function that updates a stream's status and game
-- resetStreamKey(string username, string access_token) - Async function that resets the stream key of a channel
+- ResetStreamKey(string username, string access_token) - Async function that resets the stream key of a channel
-- getChannelVideos(string channel, [int limit], [int offset], [bool onlyBroadcasts], [bool onlyHLS]) - Async function that returns list of TwitchVIdeo objects
+- GetChannelVideos(string channel, [int limit], [int offset], [bool onlyBroadcasts], [bool onlyHLS]) - Async function that returns list of TwitchVIdeo objects
-- runCommercial(Valid_Commercial_Lengths length, string username, string access_token) - A sync function that runs a commercial of variable length on a channel
+- RunCommercial(Valid_Commercial_Lengths length, string username, string access_token) - A sync function that runs a commercial of variable length on a channel
-- getChannelHosts(string channel) - Async function that returns a string list of channels hosting a specified channel (undocumented)
+- GetChannelHosts(string channel) - Async function that returns a string list of channels hosting a specified channel (undocumented)
-- getTeamMembers(string teamName) - Async function that returns a TwitchTeamMember list of all members in a Twitch team (undocumented)
+- GetTeamMembers(string teamName) - Async function that returns a TwitchTeamMember list of all members in a Twitch team (undocumented)
-- channelHasUserSubscribed(string username, string channel, string access_token) - Returns true or false on whether or not a user is subscribed to a channel.
+- ChannelHasUserSubscribed(string username, string channel, string access_token) - Returns true or false on whether or not a user is subscribed to a channel.
-- getTwitchStream(string channel) - Returns TwitchStream object containing API data related to a stream
+- GetTwitchStream(string channel) - Returns TwitchStream object containing API data related to a stream
-- getTwitchFollower(string channel) - Returns asc or desc list of followers from a specific channel, returns list of TwitchFollower objects.
+- GetTwitchFollower(string channel) - Returns asc or desc list of followers from a specific channel, returns list of TwitchFollower objects.
-- getUptime(string channel) - Returns TimeSpan object representing time between creation_at of stream, and now.
+- GetUptime(string channel) - Returns TimeSpan object representing time between creation_at of stream, and now.

 ### TwitchLibExample
 This project demonstrates a majority of the functionality that TwitchLib allows for.
 Includes a basic UI that has textboxes and buttons that allow for required input in the various functions.
 Supports reading twitch account details from credentials.txt (one per line: username, oauth, channel).